NapthaAI/naptha-sdk/README.md

 (Coming Soon)

-### Connect to a Coworker and Run a Co-Op
+### Run a Co-Op

 Once you've found a Coworker and a Co-Op you'd like to engage in, you can run and view the results using the Hub.

-Alternatively, you can use the commandline tool to connect with the Coworker and run the Co-Op
+Alternatively, you can use the commandline tool to connect with the Coworker and run the Co-Op (replace the node ID with a real node ID found on the Hub).

 ```
 # usage: naptha run <coworker_id> <coop_id> <coop args>
-naptha run node:coworker1 chat_coop --prompt "what is the capital of france?"
+naptha run node:j9viyti2xh1qkeglsr41 chat_coop --prompt "what is the capital of france?"
 ```

 ## Check how much you spent